 Patience is not simply the ability to wait – it’s how we behave while we’re waiting.

-Kerry Stack: Dog Trainer Beautiful, graceful, always well-dressed with a witty comment on the tip of her tongue (hey, it’s my play….I can be whomever I want to in it).
+Kerry Stack: Dog Trainer beautiful, graceful, always well-dressed with a witty comment on the tip of her tongue (hey, it’s my play, my rules).